polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 Below is an example of a _"desktop.hl"_ file from a Camphora Five generated app.
-If you change the `icon-paragraph-justify` parts of your **[class]** declaration to any of the values that you found by evaluating the above Hyperlambda snippet, your app's desktop icon will change. **Notice**, it's important that you keep the _"desktop-app-icon"_ parts unchanged of your class name declaration.
+If you change the `icon-paragraph-justify` parts of your **[class]** declaration to any of the values that you found by evaluating the above Hyperlambda snippet, your app's desktop icon will change accordingly.

 ```hyperlambda
 /*